Through The Fibro Fog

 pomegranate mango smoothie in a glass with a pomegranate in the background.

-As I'm a bit of a smoothie fan, you will find lots of fun options here including my very popular apple and pear smoothie, berry smoothie without yogurt and mango pear smoothie.
-For a bit of a tropical vibe, my lychee smoothie is perfect as a healthy snack.
+As I'm a bit of a smoothie fan, you'll find lots of fun options here including my very popular apple and pear smoothie, berry smoothie without yogurt and mango smoothie without banana.
+For a bit of a tropical vibe, my lychee smoothie is perfect as a tasty snack.

 This mango and pomegranate smoothie recipe makes the most of these oh-so-pretty and oh-so-delicious fruits.
 Pomegranate always feels a little decadent doesn't it!
 We make this smoothie with a touch of oats to make it more filling, and an optional pinch of turmeric to add extra goodness.